 Tantra

 Tantra is a very advanced technology of consciousness development.
 This ancient, deep and highly potent method is considered the fastest Path to self-realization.
-It consists of mantras, yantras-geometric diagrams, Puja, Yagyas and mudras-specific finger positions.
-Of all the above, mantra is the most important and for a serious Tantra practitioner, mantra japa meditation is the main tool for awakening Kundalini Shakti and for self-realization.
+It consists of mantras, yantras–geometric diagrams, Pujas, Yagyas and mudras–specific finger positions.
+Of all the above, mantra is the most important.
+For a serious practitioner of Tantra, mantra japa meditation is the main tool for awakening Kundalini Shakti and for self-realization.

 The word “Tantra” consists of two words, “tan” and “trayate”.
 “Tan” means development, liberation, while “trayate” means instrument, technology.
 Tantra is a technology for the development and liberation of human consciousness.